viktorsmari/zenpub-client/README.md

 ## Documentation

 Do you wish to run locally the Client?
-Read [How-to Run](https://gitlab.com/CommonsPub/Client/blob/develop/GETTING_STARTED.md).
+Read the [Getting started](https://gitlab.com/CommonsPub/Client/blob/develop/GETTING_STARTED.md).

 ---